On Integrability of Type 0A Matrix Model in the Presence of D brane: Conclusion

 \section{Conclusion}

 Here we have studied Type 0A matrix model in the presence of spacelike D brane which are localized in matter direction.
 In matrix model this is expressed by insertion of an operator $e^{W(t_o)}$ into the path integral.
-When we studied the respective MQM we found by application of Ward identity that the time translation invariance of the path integral in the presence of such operator gives the signal of leakage of MQM hamiltonian.
-However in dual string theory this phenomenon has a meaning that closed string hamiltonian is undergoing a leakage when the string is getting scattered from Dbrane! in order to obtain right string theory picture we impose a constraint (\ref{impose}) on matrix model path integral in the presence of D brane.
+When we studied the respective MQM we found by application of Ward identity that the time translation invariance of the path integral in the presence of such operator gives the signal of nonconservation of MQM hamiltonian.
+However we have shown in section 1.2 that this has a meaning that string hamiltonian is not being conserved in the presence of D brane which implies that string is going to off shell in the presence of D brane, which is never feasible.
+In order to obtain right string theory picture we impose a constraint (\ref{impose}) on matrix model path integral in the presence of D brane.
 We explained that this condition has an effect to constrain the Hilbert space generated by macroscopic loop operator while keeping type 0A MQM unaffected.
 We have shown that when we impose the constraint we get the matter one point function from collective field theory.
 We have further shown that exactly at the point of insertion of the brane ( which in string theory correspond to the point where open string ends are localized) the wave function for the right and left moving component of boundary state with any momentum appears to be identical which can be seen in matrix model as a consequence of this constraint.
 We also found right transition amplitude from a free fermionic state to coherent state.
 Next we consider type 0A MQM with the time t compactified on a circle.
 We have shown matrix model path integral in the presence of Dbrane can be expressed as Fredholm determinant.
 We evaluated the thermal partition function in grand canonical ensemble.
 As the theory is defined on a circle so the partition function correspond to that of a deformed Fermi surface.
 We have further shown that in absence of any such constraint, the partition function diverges.
-Theory on the circle also posses a symmetry (\ref{symmetry}), which is parallel to string theory as we discussed in section 2.4.
-This symmetry clearly indicates that coherent states are strongly localized at the point of insertion of macroscopic loop operator.
 Finally we considered type 0A MQM in the background of momentum modes.
 First in section 4 we made a semiclassical analysis, studied fermionic scattering in the presence of D brane.
 We found the effective hamiltonian in the perturbed background from semiclassical analysis.
-Its known that the presence of D brane change the tachyonic background.
-So from collective field theory analysis we found the right expression of MQM wave function i.e exact modification of the dressing operator in the presence of Dbrane.
 We derived the grand canonical partition function in the perturbed background in the presence of D brane.
 We have shown the partition function corresponds to tau function of Toda hierarchy.
 We have also analyzed the theory in dispersionless limit.
 0.5mm Its interesting to study T duality between type 0A and type 0B MQM in the presence of D brane.
 One can also study the theory in the presence of flux background and see the consequence of the constraint.

 15mm